 Size matters when choosing a city in which to launch a startup.
 As many veteran entrepreneurs — and failed startups — understand well, bigger is not always better.
 A city with a smaller population can offer a greater chance of success, depending on an entrepreneur’s type of business and personal preferences.
-The best cities can help new businesses survive economic shocks such the COVID-19 pandemic, which caused hundreds of thousands more businesses to close permanently than would have closed during normal conditions.
+The best cities can help new businesses survive economic shocks such the COVID-19 pandemic and inflation.
+It’s hard enough owning a business even under normal conditions, when 20% of new businesses fail within the first two years and 45% fail during the first five.

 Every small city offers unique advantages and disadvantages to new business owners.
 Some benefits include lower overhead costs, stronger relationships with customers and the potential to become a big fish in a little pond.
 But there are plenty of drawbacks, too.
 For one, entrepreneurs who want to build a large professional network aren’t likely to make as many connections in a town with fewer residents.
 Other restrictions might include limited industry options, a less diverse customer base, and difficulty attracting and keeping top talent.